VPN.com NFT Brokers: How To Buy & Sell NFTs (Non-Fungible Tokens)

-Likewise, each NFT represents a unique asset with its own value.
-When you buy an NFT, you’re buying full ownership of the piece.
+Likewise, each Non Fungible Token represents a unique asset with its own value.
+When you buy an Non-Fungible Tokens, you’re buying full ownership of the piece.
 This means that you can keep it, sell it or display it in your online collection.
 Other people can look at the file, but you have full ownership and distribution rights.
-Depending on how they set up the NFT, the original artist might get a portion of the proceeds when you sell your asset.
+Depending on how they set up the Non-Fungible Tokens, the original artist might get a portion of the proceeds when you sell your asset.

 What Are Some Examples Of NFTs?

-NFTs are typically digital assets, but an NFT can be just about anything.
-Here’s a few examples of NFTs that brokers have bought and sold in the past:
+NFTs are typically digital assets, but an Non-Fungible Token can be just about anything.
+Here’s a few examples of Non-Fungible Tokens that brokers have bought and sold in the past:

 - Popular online videos, including viral videos or clips featuring a celebrity